-Wool is a natural fiber with wonderful resilient qualities when knitted or woven into fabric.
+Wool is a natural fiber with wonderful resilient qualities when knitted or woven into the fabric.
 If a wool garment is wrinkled, simply hanging up the item and allowing the fibers to relax in a humid environment like a steamy bathroom may eliminate the need for ironing.
 However, ironing wool clothes to remove deep creases is appropriate, but it must be done correctly.

 Follow these tips on how to iron both woven and knitted wool or cashmere clothes:

 A pressing cloth or pressing mesh is a must when ironing wool clothes and one of the essential tools of ironing for many fabrics.
 Without one, you will have shiny marks or scorch marks left on the surface of the fabric caused by the iron overheating the wool.
 The shiny marks develop because the wool fibers are fused together due to the excess heat.
 Scorching is the next step that comes because the iron was so hot it began to burn the fibers.

 A pressing cloth is simply a piece of fabric that is used between the face of the iron and the item you are ironing as a protective shield.
 Pressing cloths can be purchased at fabric stores or online.
 You may also use a white cotton dish towel, a piece of muslin, a white handkerchief, or any cotton fabric that will not transfer color or dye to your garment.

 Choose the Right Type of Iron

 You'll have the best results by using a steam iron.
 This is an iron that has a well to hold water and vent holes that allow steam to escape the iron and penetrate fabrics.
 When you're ready to begin, put the iron's setting on "wool" and make certain that you have water in the steam iron well.
 If your iron does not have a wool setting, follow these temperature guidelines for specific fabrics.